Photos clockwise from top left:

 Ride 28.8 miles gaining 7,159’ at 4.2% average grade.

-In our experience, the most popular bike climb in the US is Mt.
-Lemmon in Tucson, Arizona.
+The hardest climb in Arizona is also one of the most popular bike climbs in the US, Mt.
+Lemmon.
 Popular because of the fantastic winter (not summer, although it is always cooler 7,000’ up the mountain than at the bottom of the climb) saguaro cactus at the start and amazing hoodoos at the midway point.

 This mountain, this climb, is truly an out-of-this-world, unique experience . . .